Indigenous Response to Environmental and Climate Issues

 The Inupiat of Northwest Alaska are some of the first “Climate Refugees” of the United States.
 Due to rising sea levels, their land and homes are being washed away, forcing them to relocate.

-Wisdom of the Elders Radio Series Four: Indigenous Response to Climate Change features:
+Wisdom of the Elders Radio Series Four: Indigenous Response to Environmental and Climate Issues features:

 - Tribes of the Northwest, Alaska, and Hawaii responding sustainably to unprecedented environmental degradation and climate change.